This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The medium outlook for the Irish IT market remains positive.
 Annual expenditure in enterprise software is about €258 million and is driven by document and content management solutions, business intelligence and analytics, database, web servers, and enterprise portals.
 Expenditure on network storage software is around €62 million while the security software market is estimated at €124 million.
 Spending on software in the healthcare sector is circa €95 million.

-Industry sources report that digital transformation has gathered momentum in Ireland with 2020 seeing an accelerated move to hybrid and multi-cloud environments.
-There are 70 data centers operating in Ireland with the Hyperscale segment (AWS, Google, Meta, Microsoft) accounting for 74% of capacity.
-The colocation wholesale market has grown from almost zero to 24% in the past five years.
+Industry sources report that digital transformation continues to gather momentum in Ireland with the accelerated move to hybrid and multi-cloud environments.
+There are 82 data centers operating in Ireland with the Hyperscale segment (AWS, Google, Meta, Microsoft) accounting for 77% of capacity.
+The colocation segment has a 22% share.
 Alongside implementing a digital government initiative across the public sector, the Irish government is providing funding to enable SMEs develop their online presence and eCommerce channels.
 The digital sector plays a significant role in driving Ireland’s economic activity.
 Irish enterprises have spent $1.4 million annually on data processing and storage activities in recent years.
 End user demand for cloud computing (SaaS/IaaS/PaaS) is expected to underpin future market growth.

 Advanced Manufacturing & Artificial Intelligence